bishwas-10/bishwas-10/README.md

 **`Developer/Creator`**

-I'm a full-stack developer with a keen eye for detail and a love for crafting seamless digital experiences, I specialize in building dynamic and responsive web applications from concept to deployment.
+I'm a developer with a keen eye for detail and a love for crafting seamless digital experiences, I specialize in building dynamic and responsive web applications from concept to deployment.
 Whether it's architecting scalable backend systems or crafting intuitive user interfaces, I thrive on transforming ideas into reality through clean, efficient code.

 ---